 At the meeting, each individual will have the opportunity to give statements and present their evidence, and witnesses will be called, as appropriate, to present their evidence.
-The Complaint Panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
-New complaints must be dealt with from Stage 1 of the procedure.

-The Panel, the complainant and the school representative(s) will be given the chance to ask and reply to questions.
+The panel, the complainant and the school representative(s) will be given the chance to ask and reply to questions.
 Once the complainant and school representative(s) have presented their cases, they will be asked to leave and evidence will then be considered.